PGA Tour Qualifying Tournament: History

 The 2012 Qualifying Tournament was the last to grant playing privileges for the PGA Tour.
 On March 20, 2012, the tour announced radical changes to its season structure and qualifying process, and announced further details on July 10 of that year.

 The 2013 season ended with The Tour Championship in September, and the 2014 season began the following month.
 Since then, the Qualifying Tournament only grants playing privileges for the Korn Ferry Tour (known as the Nationwide Tour at the time of the March 2012 announcement).
 A new series of three tournaments known as the Korn Ferry Tour Finals, held in September, grants 50 PGA Tour cards to a field consisting of the top 75 on the Korn Ferry Tour money list and the golfers placed 126 to 200 on the PGA Tour's FedEx Cup points list.
 The top 25 on the Korn Ferry Tour money list before the Finals receive PGA Tour cards, with total money earned in the Finals determining the remaining 25 card earners.

+For 2023, qualifying school again awarded PGA Tour cards, this time to top five plus ties in the final stage.
+The next 40 plus ties were guaranteed starts on the Korn Ferry Tour.
+The next twenty plus ties earned full status on the PGA Tour Americas, while all others who reached the final stage received conditional Korn Ferry Tour and PGA Tour Americas status.
+The 2023 edition of Q School also awarded privileges on the PGA Tour Americas to First Stage medalists.
+Second stage medalists also earned eight Korn Ferry Tour starts.